vaniapril/genuis/README.md

 ```

 ## Supported types
-The following types are supported by [GenUIs]:
+The following types of modules and tokens are supported:
 - [asset](#asset)
 - [color](#color)
 - [font](#font)